Participation and administrative procedures

 The tent is supplied, the mattress and a small cover.
 Howewer, you can bring your sleeping bag, nights are fresh in Morocco.
 Dinners and breakfast will be served in a restaurant tent.
 Toilets and showers will also be available.

 Yes, accommodation is included in the registration fees.
-(4 nights in the bivouac and 1 night in a 4 star hotel).
+(5 nights in the bivouac).

 Breakfast, lunch and dinner are included during the Rose Trip trek, from October 31st (lunch) to November 5th (breakfast).
 Organization members will distribute lunches, as picnics.
 Water and snacks will be available during the stages in several checkpoints.